Cortex unlocks the full power of the world’s best brands by using AI to discover what inspires consumers to action.

 With Artificial Intelligence saving time on strategic planning and reporting, marketers can focus more of their efforts on creating high quality content.
 However content marketing is difficult to scale, especially for smaller teams with limited resources.
 While AI is not at the point of being able to write there is some content that can be completely automated, and tools to aid marketers in their creative process to make better content at speed and scale.

 Some of the most common automated content creators are chatbots and virtual assistants.
 Chatbots are services performed by AI that take place over chat interfaces.
 They have become commonplace in e-commerce sites, in customer service, and on messaging platforms like Facebook Messenger.
-Some examples include:
+An experienced essaywriter claims that some of the most common automated content creators are chatbots and virtual assistants.
+Chatbots are services performed by AI that take place over chat interfaces.

 Although one of the newest applications for AI generating full length publishing content making its way into the mainstream, and from a content scaling standpoint it is one of the most exciting.
 Machines are already totally automating content such as earnings reports, news headlines, and interview or webinar transcriptions.